 The growth in the number of email accounts, social networking profiles and blogs has been extraordinary.
-Many of us have more than one email account and we may have a profile on Facebook, twitter or Linkedin.
+Many of us have more than one email account and we may have a profile on Facebook, Twitter or Linkedin.
 Others have websites or blogs that are or could be commercially valuable.
 And if computer gaming is your thing, your profile could be tradeable.
-But what happens to these accounts when you die and how easy it is to get access.
+Find out what happens to your accounts when you die and how easy it is to get access.

 Can your relatives access your accounts?